jonnybergdahl/Python-growcube-client/README.md

 without the need for the Growcube phone app.

   1. Make sure the Growcube flashes it's red and blue LED's.
-  2. Connect to the Growcube_Xxxx WiFi
+  2. Connect to the Growcube_Xxxx WiFi, password is 88888888
   3. Run the `growcube_adopt.py` file
   4. Press the _Connect_ button and wait for connection
   5. Enter the WiFi credentials and press the _Save_ button